lifting-bits/mcsema/README.md

 ### On Windows
 #### Step 1: Installing the toolchain
 **Visual Studio**
-1. Download the "Build Tools for Visual Studio 2017" installer from the following page: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017
+1. Click on "Tools for Visual Studio 2019" and download the "Build Tools for Visual Studio 2019" installer from the [Visual Studio downloads page](https://visualstudio.microsoft.com/downloads/)
-2. Run the setup and select "Visual C++ build tools"
+2. Select "MSVC v142 - VS 2019 C++ x64/x86 build tools" and confirm the installation

 **LLVM**
-1. Get the LLVM 7.0.1 (x64) installer from the LLVM download page: http://releases.llvm.org
+1. Get the LLVM 9 (x64) installer from the LLVM download page: http://releases.llvm.org
 2. Do **NOT** enable "Add to PATH"

 **Python**
 1. Get the latest Python 2.7 (X64) installer from the official download page: https://www.python.org/downloads/windows/
-2. Enable "Add to PATH" when possible
+2. Enable "Add to PATH"

 **CMake**
 1. Download the CMake (x64) installer from https://cmake.org/download
-2. Enable "Add to PATH" when possible
+2. Enable "Add to PATH"

 #### Step 2: Obtaining the source code
 ```